Government Health Policy and the Trump Nominees

 And I think that's what he's trying to.

-And I think his success or failure will be, as somebody who looks at the political thing, is how well he sticks to the things that you just outlined, Steve, and
+I think he is going going to get confirmed and i think his success or failure will be to as a somebody who looks at the political thing is how well he sticks to the things that you just outlined steve and and yeah

-And it just uses up the time.
+I know, yeah, highly controversial, and it just uses up the time.
+I mean,

 I think Trump learned and is teaching these folks probably, I'm guessing, that one of the strategies of the party not in power is just to distract everybody from morning till night.

-Just distract them on Monday and then go in on Tuesday and distract so that they cannot achieve their objectives.
+Just distract them on Monday and then go in on Tuesday and distract them so that they cannot achieve their objectives.
+And, you know, in so doing,

 they defeat their objectives.